Planting house churches or making disciples who make disciples?

 Aquila and Priscilla were business people who made tents, and Paul was one of their workers and ministry partners.
 They had been among the Jews expelled from Rome by the Roman Emperor Claudius in the year 49 as written by Suetonius, and they ended up in Corinth.
 After Paul had lived with them for approximately 18 months, they set out to accompany him when he proceeded to Syria, but they stopped at Ephesus, now part of modern Turkey.

-They are mentioned six times in four different books of the New Testament and are always named
+They are mentioned six times in four different books of the New Testament and are always named as a couple and never individually.

 Of those six references, Aquila’s name is mentioned first three times and Priscilla’s name is mentioned first on the other three occasions, which shows them as equals; however Aquila, as the man, is mentioned the very first time, thus being consistent throughout Scripture – the man is usually mentioned always first.